Chris Middleton hears some life lessons from Peter Gabriel

-To Westminster [on 1 March, 2016] to eavesdrop on a conversation between music legend, activist, and tech pioneer Peter Gabriel, and philosopher Alain de Botton.
+To Westminster to eavesdrop on a conversation between music legend, activist, and tech pioneer Peter Gabriel, and philosopher Alain de Botton.

 The event was hosted by The School of Life, a venture that uses philosophy and therapy to offer grown-ups “some of the life lessons that school never taught them”.
-In a way, it is part TED, part gift shop, and part self-help group: a very English solution to developing emotional intelligence from its Swiss co-founder, de Botton.
+In a way, it is part TED, part gift shop, and part self-help group: a very English solution to developing emotional intelligence, courtesy of its Swiss co-founder, de Botton.

 His purpose is to make philosophy more relevant to people’s daily lives, which in today’s world of surface, speed, and fleeting sensation can only be a good thing – if you’re able to afford the school’s services.

 The evening was billed as ‘Peter Gabriel: Life Lessons from a Rock Star’ and de Botton embarrassed his guest by introducing him as “one of the great men of the century”, causing the self-effacing singer to cackle with laughter – “Say something good!” he shouted.

 So what it is about music – that axe to the frozen sea within us* – that still drives Gabriel more than his other pursuits?
 “We like to thump our chests, dance, and find a mate,” he said.
 “When you’re a shy and spotty boy and you’re in a rock band, the world opens up in mysterious ways.